Ruby84/NeighborhoodMap/README.md

 ## How to open/run the map:
-1.Please download/clone the repository(https://github.com/Ruby84/NeighborhoodMap)
+1. Please download/clone the repository [here!](https://github.com/Ruby84/NeighborhoodMap).
-??
-2.open index.html in browser and you can run the map:
+2. open index.html in browser and you can run the map:
 ## Available Scripts

 In the project directory, you can run: